Understanding what sets them apart is essential to establish the right workplace model for your organisation.

 This is an iterative approach to project management and software development that helps teams deliver value to their “customers” faster and with fewer headaches.
 Instead of betting everything on a ‘big bang’ launch, an agile team delivers work in small, but consumable, increments.
 Requirements, plans, and results are evaluated continuously so teams have a natural mechanism for responding to change quickly’.
 Check out our research to learn more about managing an agile workforce.

-So what does this all mean for organizations today?
+What does this all mean for organisations today?

 What this means is that leaders and people managers need to learn a new code for managing a virtual workforce, with much more emphasis on the things that make a real difference to performance and engagement.
 It also means that leaders need to clarify the rules and consider how they will deliver their ‘duty of care’ to a population of people that are spending most of their time at home and away from the corporate office.